Conoize/logkit.github.io/_docs/1.1/installation.md

 ![Embedded Installation Image 2][img-embedded2]

-Choose the top LogKit for an iOS target, or the bottom LogKit for OS X. You may choose from either grouping.
+Choose the top LogKit for an OS X target, or the bottom LogKit for iOS.
+You may choose from either grouping.

-![Embedded Installation Image 3][img-embedded3]
+![Embedded Installation Image 3][img-embedded3_1]

 ### Source